 The division and conflict between marketing and sales is probably as old as the conflict between cats and dogs.
-In most organizations, sales and marketing just have a hard time getting along -- whether it be due to their divergent incentives or their disparate personalities.
+In most organizations, sales and marketing just have a hard time getting along -- whether it be due to their divergent initiatives or their disparate personalities.

-Yet these are two of the most crucial departments for an organization’s revenue cycle.
+Still, these are two of the most crucial departments for an organization’s revenue cycle.
 The cost of sales and marketing misalignment come in the form of hours wasted producing content that no one wants or uses, marketing dollars spent sourcing leads that will never get followed up on, and opportunities that get stuck in the pipeline.

 Here are five ways to get your sales and marketing departments on the same team.

 It is the classic struggle between sales and marketing.

 And then marketing is all like:

 Hopefully your workplace is not as dysfunctional as the environment of Glengarry Glen Ross, but the point still stands -- one of the chief conflicts between marketing and sales is the definition of lead qualification.
 But it is not productive to stay in your silos and talk about lead quality behind each other’s backs.

 In order to achieve sales and marketing alignment, you need to agree to what a qualified lead looks like.
 Start the conversation by creating your buyer personas.